Martinioini/SmartWheelchair/README.md

 - Support for standard CAN protocols
 - Easy-to-use interface for sending and receiving CAN messages in string format

+## Communication library
+The entire CAN and R-Net communication is handled by two cpp classes (ControllerHandler and CANHandler) that are completely independent from ROS.
+So if you want to use this library in another project, you can do so by just using these two classes.
+The WheelchairController class is the main class that handles the ROS interface and is used to receive data from the controller through the joy node.

 ## Hardware Requirements
 - Raspberry Pi (3B+ or 4 recommended)
 - USB-to-CAN adapter (such as CANable, PCAN-USB, or similar CAN interface)